MorningLightMountain713/FluxVault/examples/full_app_demo/README.md

 ## Full app demo

+A contrived HD Wallet vanity finder demo using Keeper plugins.

-This demo shows how extend both the Agent and the Keeper to meet your needs.
-Essentially, it's a vanity address miner.
+Shows how extend both the Agent and the Keeper to meet your needs.
 Obviously, being written in Python, it is incredibly slow and only shown as an example of what can be done.

 It is assumed that fluxvault is already installed.